cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           #### When to use

-          * When a call-to-action, leading users to a deeper page in the section, needs a visual highlight on the page.
+          * When a call-to-action, leading users to a deeper page in the section, needs a visual highlight on the page

-          * When an image or illustration helps users better understand the purpose of content.
+          * When an image or illustration helps users better understand the purpose of content

-          * Can be used for an even or odd number of items and may imply a hierarchy of information given the list style format.
+          * Can be used for an even or odd number of items and may imply a hierarchy of information given the list style format

           #### When other options are better

-          * When content doesn’t require imagery.
+          * When content doesn’t require imagery

-          * When there are multiple paragraphs of copy.
+          * When there are multiple paragraphs of copy
         variation_specs: >-
           ![diagram of the 25/75 image and text module with 30px of spacing shown](/design-system/images/uploads/25-75_style_desktop_1.jpg "Info
           unit group: specs for 25/75 image and text")

-          * Imagery: 1:1 ratio, may be illustration, isocon, or photography. * 150px wide for 901+ px breakpoint and 130 px wide for 900 px breakpoint and below
+          * Imagery: 1:1 ratio, may be illustration or photography

+          * 150px wide for 901+ px breakpoint and 130 px wide for 900 px breakpoint and below

           * Padding: 30px padding for imagery across responsive sizes